nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a wedding with specified details.
-2. PlanPerfect deletes the wedding and removes it from the weddings panel view.
+2. PlanPerfect deletes the wedding.

    Use case ends.